 Why should I study this course?

-If you are contemplating a career in Film, Video, Television, Radio, Newspapers, Magazines etc., you should find this course stimulating and enjoyable.
+If you are contemplating a career in Film, Video, or Television, you should find this course stimulating and enjoyable.

 Film Studies will give you a deeper insight into how film works in the UK and around the world and how audiences are asked/provoked to respond and think when watching films.
 You get the chance not just to study films and film history, but you learn how to create your own short films, create storyboards and write screenplays.